petabyteboy/nixpkgs-qutebrowser/README.md

 *Important*: Rebuild your system.

-Then, add the new qutebrowser qutebrowser package to your system configuration.
+Then, add the new qutebrowser package to your system configuration.

 ```
   environment.systemPackages = [